git/git-scm.com/README.md

     $ export API_PASS=github_password
     $ rake preindex

+Similarly, you can also populate the localized man pages.
+From a local clone of https://github.com/jnavila/git-html-l10n :

+    $ GIT_REPO=../git-html-l10n/.git rake local_index_l10n

+Or you can do it from GitHub (much slower) like this:

+    $ export API_USER=github_username
+    $ export API_PASS=github_password
+    $ rake preindex_l10n

 Now you need to get the latest downloads for the downloads pages:

     $ rake downloads